• Home

 This code is required to facilitate three major types of online transactions:

-• National Electronic Fund Transfer (NEFT): This is a safe and hassle-free online banking tool which requires the beneficiary’s account number, name, bank or branch name, and its IFSC.
-Sometimes IFSC code is also referred to as the NEFT code.
+• National Electronic Fund Transfer (NEFT): This is a safe and hassle-free online banking tool that requires the beneficiary’s account number, name, bank or branch name, and IFSC.
+Sometimes, the IFSC is also referred to as the NEFT code.

 Key differences between IFSC, MICR and SWIFT Codes